 GSWA is authorized to assess Host Community Premium Surcharge (HCPS) fees of \$3.57 per ton for commercial, including government customers, and \$0.38 per month for residential customers.
 The HCPS fees were to compensate the villages of Inarajan and Ordot where solid waste management facilities, such as sanitary landfills, are located.
-During the year ended September 30, 2022, HCPS revenues were \$323,690.
+During the years ended September 30, 2023 and 2022, HCPS revenues were \$375,780 and \$323,690, respectively.